 Sackett DL.
 Bias in Analytical Research.
 Chron Dis 1979;32:51-63

-Stating that each citation should include a useful definition, a referenced example illustrating the magnitude and direction of its effects, and a description of the appropriate preventive measures if any.
+He stated that each citation should include a useful definition, a referenced example illustrating the magnitude and direction of its effects, and a description of the appropriate preventive measures if any.

-Catalogue of Biases Collaboration:
+Catalogue of Bias Collaboration:

 The collaboration meets regularly to develop and refine the contents of the catalogue and in between work on updating content.

-Editors: Badenoch D, Heneghan C, Nunan D, Spencer EA.
+Editors: Badenoch D, Heneghan C, Nunan D.

 Correspondence to: email@example.com